Phazorknight/Cogito/COGITO/Readme.md

 - Hold Audio Stream: Audiostream to play while player is holding.

-### Cogito_Carriable.gd
+### CarryableComponent.gd
-This is used for boxes, crates etc.
+This is used for boxes, crates etc. Note that the carryable is dropped if it touches the player to avoid physics glitches.
+Adjust your hold distance if you're having trouble.
-Needs to have a CollisionShape3D and AudioStreamPlayer3D.
-Collision should be set to layer 2 so the Player Interaction system can pick it up.

 **Settings:**
 - Interaction Text: What appears when the player aims the crosshair at the carryable.
 - Pick up Sound: Plays when player picks up the carryable.
 - Drop Sound: Plays when player drops up the carryable.
-- Hold distance: How close the carriable is being held to the player.
-Tweak this depending on your carriable size.
+- Hold distance: How close the carryable is being held to the player.
+Tweak this depending on your carryable size.
 1 = raycast interaction length (2.5m by default).
 0.75 feels pretty good for most objects.
 Be aware that objects might collide with the player collider if this is set too close.
 - Lock Rotation when carrying: Set if the object should not rotate when being carried.
 Usually true is preferred.
-- Carrying velocity multiplier: Sets how fast the carriable is being pulled towards the carrying position.
+- Carrying velocity multiplier: Sets how fast the carryable is being pulled towards the carrying position.
 The lower, the "floatier" it will feel.

 ### Item pick ups:
 See under **Inventory** below on how pick ups are setup.

 ### Cogito_Door.gd
 I recommend just making a copy of the included Door Prefab and modifying it to fit your needs.
 But you can also set up doors yourself by creating a AnimatableBody3D with your mesh etc in it as well as a Collision shape and an AudioStreamPlayer3D.
 Make sure it is set to layer 2 so the Player Interaction raycast can pick it up.
 Then attach the **Interact_Door.gd** to your AnimatableBody3D.
-**Pro Tip:** If you want to make a door thats triggered by a different object (like a remote switch), just DON'T set it to collission layer 2.
-Instead set a reference to your door at your other object (like a press_and_hold).
+**Pro Tip:** If you want to make a door that's triggered by a different object (like a remote switch), just DON'T attach any Interaction Components.
+Instead set a reference to your door at your other object (like a switch or turnwheel).
 See the draw bridge in the test scene for an example.

 **Settings:**
 - Audio: